21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-At a redshift of about z =1.5 the size 8 Mpc is about 18 arcmin in angle or a bit larger.
-Thus at z=2 we have 5 arcmin resolution.
-This gives us a bit better than Nyquist sampling, which is good for making maps and power spectra.
+The angular resolution is related to the physical size of observed objects.
+In considering the relation between angular size and cosmological redshift for the purpose of our survey, we assumed the current $\Lambda$CDM concordance model of the Universe: flat, with a cosmological constant and cold dark matter content such that $\Omega_{\mr{m}} + \Omega_{\Lambda} = 1$.
+For the current best-fit value of $\Omega_{\mr{m}} \sim 0.3$, the angular size of objects in the range $1 < z < 3$ is relatively constant (see e.g. \citealt{Sahni:2000}).
+For instance, a galaxy cluster with a size of about 1~Mpc will never subtend an angle less than about $4\, h$~arcmin, regardless of its distance from the observer.
+Thus FAST could also be used to search for galaxy clusters in a way that is complementary to the SZ searches, with the advantage that mapping the intensity is a more direct and straightforward way to observe the large-scale structure.

-Figure \ref{fig:angular} shows the angular size versus redshift for a fixed physical size.
-For our universe, the angular size is relatively constant for redshift 1 to 2 for the mapping survey.
-For instance, a galaxy cluster with a size of about 1 Mpc will never subtend an angle less than about 4 $h$ arcmin regardless of its distance from the observer.
-Thus FAST could also be used to search for galaxy clusters in a way that is competitive with the SZ searches but mapping the intensity is a more direct and straightforward way to look at the large-scale structure.
+The BAO scales corresponds to angles of about 2$\degr$ at $z = 2.5$ and 4$\degr$ at $z = 0.8$ (see Table \ref{tab:angle} for some specific values).
+Along the line of sight, at redshift 0.8 (800 MHz) the BAO scale corresponds to a correlation at 20~MHz separation, and at redshift 2.5 (400 MHz), it corresponds to a 12~MHz separation correlation.
+Here we anticipate $\sim 5$~arcmin, or more specifically, ${5\,h^{-1}\mr{Mpc}}$ sized pixels as a standard and thus have very many samples.

-The BAO scales corresponds to an angles of about 2$^\circ$ at z = 2.5 and 4$^\circ$ at z = 0.8.
-See Table 1 for some specifics.
-Along the line of sight, at redshift 0.8 (800 MHz) the BAO scale corresponds to a correlation at 20MHz separation, and at redshift 2.5 (400 MHz), it corresponds to a 12MHz separation correlation.
-Here we anticipate $\sim$5 arcmin or more specifically 5$h^{-1}$ Mpc-sized pixels as a standard and thus have very many samples.
+The BAO scale is $\sim 100$~Mpc.
+We need to sample it well to obtain science results at the 1 per cent order of magnitude.
+This gives us a critical size of around 10~Mpc.
+At a redshift of $z = 2$ the size 10 Mpc is about 19 arcmin in angle or slightly larger.
+Thus we have a 5 arcmin resolution.
+This gives us sampling slightly better than Nyquist, which is good for making maps and power spectra.